DooMachine/url-scrambler/README.md

 # Url-Scrambler

-Generate new domain names with provided domain name, difference limited with levenshtein distance and whois checking automated.
+Generate new scrambled domain names with provided domain name, difference limited with levenshtein distance and whois checking automated.
 Generate domain names to prevent or hijacking, phishing.

 ### Installing